 Note: Do not click “Archive” just to temporarily hide a conversation from your screen – you won’t be able to access that conversation again until the contact replies (which they might not if they were asking a question).

 What if I’m asked a question about an event that I don’t know the answer to?

-There is a Global recommended reply called “Event Question – Ask the Host”.
+First, ask the question in the texting channel.
+If your question cannot be answered, there is a Global recommended reply called “Event Question – Ask the Host”.
 Please send that reply and add in the Event Page URL that can be found in the Yes or Maybe replies.

 What if I have a technical problem with ThruText, or a suggestion for how ThruText works?